fapinheiro/atlas-bounties/README.md

 ```

 # Generate Mnemonics
-For the first time will have to generate mnemonics and setup wallet
+For the first time will have to generate mnemonics and setup wallet.

 ```shell
 # get inside server
 docker container exec -it atlas-bounties-atlas-lw-server-1 bash